MaxHalford/tartine/README.md

 3. `= @Common / @total` is a formula.
 4. `total = @Common + @Rare + @Epic + @Legendary` is a named formula, which means `@total` can be used elsewhere.

-You can generate `pygheets` cells by spreading the data according to the above template:
+You can generate `pygsheets.Cell`s by spreading the data according to the above template:

 ```py
 import tartine